danilop/portable-serverless-app/README.md

 The URL of the API is in the response of describe-stack in Stacks -> Outputs.

-Try the plain URL or with a name adding at the end of the API Gateway endpoint `?name=Your%20Name`
+Try the plain URL or with a name adding at the end of the API Gateway endpoint: `?name=Your%20Name`

 ## Container deployment